bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view all maintenance jobs by using the `ljob` command.
+1. User requests to view all maintenance jobs.
-2. **System** retrieves all existing job records from the database.
-3. **System** displays the full list of maintenance jobs, including the completion status of each job.
+2. **System** displays the full list of maintenance jobs, including the completion status of each job.

 Use case ends.

 **Extensions**

 * 1a.
-The command contains errors (e.g., wrong spelling).
+The command format is wrong (e.g., wrong spelling).
     * 1a1. **System** shows an error message indicating that the command format is invalid. <br>
       Use case ends.
 * 2a.
-No jobs exist in the **System**.
+No job exists in the **System**.
     * 2a1. **System** shows a message indicating that the job list is empty. <br>
       Use case ends.